On order of vanishing of characteristic elements: Selmer groups over -adic Lie extensions

 \bp Let $E$ be an elliptic curve defined over $F$ which satisfies $\mathbf{(S1)}$ and $\mathbf{(S2)}$.
 Suppose that $X(E/F^\cyc)$ is torsion over $\Zp\ps{\Ga}$ and that Conjecture \ref{semisimple conj} is valid.
 Then we have

 \ep

 \bpf Consider the following commutative diagram

 with exact rows.
+We shall show that $\al$ has finite kernel and cokernel.
 Since $\Ga$ has cohomological dimension 1, the map $h$ is surjective with kernel $H^1(\Ga, \Ep(F^\cyc))$.
 Since $\Ep(F^\cyc)$ is finite by a theorem of Ribet \cite{Ribet}, so is this kernel.
 Hence it remains to show that each map $g_v$ has finite kernel.
 For ordinary primes above $p$ and primes not dividing $p$, this is established in the mist of proving the control theorem in the ordinary case (for instance, see \cite[Theorem 1.2 and Section 3]{G99}).
 In the event of a split multiplicative prime above $p$, the finiteness follows from Lemma \ref{split mult finite} (also see \cite[Proposition 3.7]{G99}) thanks to our hypothesis $\mathbf{(S2)}$.
 Finally, if $v$ is a non-split multiplicative prime of $E$ above $p$, we fix a prime of $F^\cyc$ above it and by abuse of notation denote it by $v$.
 Writing $\Ga_v$ for the decomposition group of $\Ga$ at $v$, we then have $\ker g_v = H^1(\Ga_v, \Qp/\Zp\ot W_{\chi_v}(F^\cyc_v))$.
 But this is finite for $\Qp/\Zp\ot W_{\chi_v}(F^\cyc_v)$ is finite as seen in the proof of Lemma \ref{Non-split local}.

-In conclusion, the restriction map $\Sel(E/F)\lra \Sel(E/F^{\cyc})^{\Ga}$ has finite kernel and cokernel (under the assumptions of our proposition).
+In conclusion, the restriction map $\Sel(E/F)\stackrel{\al}{\lra} \Sel(E/F^{\cyc})^{\Ga}$ has finite kernel and cokernel (under the assumptions of our proposition).
 Taking Pontryagin dual, we see that the map $X(E/F^\cyc)_{\Ga}\lra X(E/F)$ has finite kernel and cokernel which in turn implies that

-Finally, in view of the validity of Conjecture \ref{semisimple conj}, the left hand side of the equality is precisely The proof of the proposition is now completed. \epf
+Finally, in view of the validity of Conjecture \ref{semisimple conj}, the left hand side of the equality is precisely The proof of the proposition is now complete. \epf

 To the best knowledge of the author, there seems very little evidence in literature on Conjecture \ref{semisimple conj}.
 The following is one simple criterion we know at present for proving in some concrete examples.
 This will be useful for our discussion in Section \ref{examples section}.
 We remark that our criterion is inspired by the discussion in \cite[Proposition 11.1]{Wu}.
 In the following lemma, if $M$ is a $\Zp\ps{\Ga}$-module, we write $\la(M)$ for its Iwasawa $\la$-invariant.